 2. Ability to take Real-Time Strategic decisions

-The details provided by the DMS like multiple KPI Dashboards, Demand-Supply analysis help in quick decision making and forecasting.
+The details provided by the Distribution Management System like multiple KPI Dashboards, Demand-Supply analysis help in quick decision-making and forecasting.
 In-stock statements, creditors’ limits, reorder of the stock can also be acquired via the DMS.

 3. Augmented Sales